-The Devil wanted a place on earth,
+The Devil wanted a

 You know, sort of a summer home,